dpgaspar/Flask-AppBuilder/docs/_build/html/_sources/quickhowto.txt

 Some explanation:

-:label_columns: defines your labels for columns (dha!).
+:label_columns: defines the labels for your columns.
 The framework will define the missing ones for you, with a pretty version of your column names.
 :show_fieldsets: A fieldset (Django style).